primatejs/primate/docs/modules/go.md

 ```

 In Javascript, calling `request.query.getUuid("id")` can throw.
 In Go,
-`request.Query.GetUuid("id")` returns a non-nil error in case the type
+`request.Query.GetUuid("id")` returns a non-`nil` error in case the type's
 `validate` function threw.

 ### Session

-[session][Corresponding documentation for JavaScript]
+[JavaScript documentation][session]

-If the `@primate/session` is active, the `Request` object passed to a route
+If the `@primate/session` module is active, the `Request` object passed to a
-will contain an additional `Session` property, allowing you to retrieve and set
+route will contain an additional `Session` property, allowing you to retrieve
-session data from within Go.
+and set session data from within Go.

 A `Session` struct is as defined as follows.